-Each of them; be it Google Docs, Google Forms, Gmail, Hangouts, Google Drive or any of the application under G Suite, they work smoothly on mobile devices.
+Each of them, be it Google Docs, Google Forms, Gmail, Hangouts, Google Drive, or any of the applications under G Suite, they work smoothly on mobile devices.
 That makes you always on-the-go, 24 by 7.
-Applications like Google Sheet, Form, Drive, and Doc prove great with their auto-save and sharing features for teams working from different locations, simultaneously, at the same time.
+Apps like Google Sheet, Form, Drive, and Doc prove great with their auto-save and sharing features for teams working from different locations, simultaneously, at the same time.

-- How are you going to fence the cloud applications of your organization?
+1. How are you going to fence the cloud applications of your organization?

 CloudCodes can very securely cover any such risks with its innovative tool gControl.
-It’s a really unique solution with various administrative, monitoring and security features that let you (as an admin) fence your organization.
+It’s a unique solution with various administrative, monitoring, and security features that let you (as an admin) fence your organization.
 You would be amazed to see how gControl can protect the G Suite customers from hackers who have got access to Google Apps passwords of users through some illegal means.

 Let’s check out these security features.
 IP and Device Restriction features work great to curb the hacking attacks.
 By using the IP Restriction, you can block all the suspected IPs from accessing Google Apps or GSuite.
-The admin can create list of whitelist IPs.
+The admin can create a list of whitelist IPs.

-Another important feature is Device Restriction i.e. binding MAC IDs of workstation with the Google Apps account.
+Another essential feature is Device Restriction i.e., binding MAC IDs of a workstation with the Google Apps account.
 The device restriction binds the users to use only the approved laptops/desktop.
 The admin can also monitor and map the assigned devices to the users.

 Multi-factor Authentication goes a step forward.
 It takes your fingerprint (biometric method) using your Smartphones to authenticate.
 Well!
-Hackers can steal your login credentials, not your biometric information like fingerprint.
-In this way, you can make your organization fully safe and secure with this simple yet very effect resource from CloudCodes in no time.
+Hackers can steal your login credentials, not your biometric information like a fingerprint.
+In this way, you can make your organization entirely safe and secure with this simple yet very effective resource from CloudCodes in no time.